-Do not modify track, including by installing traction enhancing products.
+Do not modify track, including by the installation of traction enhancing products.
 At speed it may cause the track to tear and separate from vehicle posing a risk of severe injury or death.
-Do not operate or rotate a track if torn, damaged or excessively worn (fibers showing).
+Do not operate or rotate a track if torn, damaged or excessively worn (exposed fibers).